21centuryweather/21st-Century-Weather-Software-Wiki/python/intro-python.md

 ## Conda Python Environments - analysis3

-An Anaconda Python environment is maintained at NCI (created and currently maintaned by the CLEX CMS team), with a wide variety of climate and weather related libraries.
+An [Anaconda](https://anaconda.org/anaconda/conda) is maintained at NCI (created and currently maintaned by the CLEX CMS team), with a wide variety of climate and weather related libraries.

 You can find the most recent list of libraries at the [github repository](https://github.com/coecms/conda-envs/blob/analysis3/environment.yml), or run conda list with an environment loaded.